HlfDev/go_pokeapi_client/README.md

 ## API Documentation

 The API is documented using Swagger.
+This provides interactive documentation where you can explore the API endpoints and even test them directly from your browser.

+### Using Swagger UI

 After starting the application, you can access the Swagger UI at:

 ```
 http://localhost:8080/swagger/index.html
 ```

+The Swagger UI provides:
+- A list of all available endpoints
+- Interactive documentation that lets you try out API calls
+- Schema information for request and response models
+- Detailed descriptions of parameters and response codes

 ### Regenerating Swagger Documentation